 How do you measure the visibility and success of your posts?

 Tracking and analysing data!

-Which is why I add special UTM tracking URLs to all links to my website and my client’s websites on our Google My Business listings.
+Which is why I add special UTM tracking URLs to all links to my website and my client’s websites on our Google Business Post listings.